zaxx-q/AI-Bridge/docs/SHAREX_SETUP.md

 - Check AI Bridge console for errors (right-click tray → Show Console)
 - Verify your API keys are configured in `config.ini`
+- Make sure to use models that supports vision

 ### Slow Processing